Red Anaheim Chile Peppers

-The Anaheim chile was developed 1896 by a California rancher by the name of Emilio Ortega.
-Taking chile seeds from New Mexico to his home in Oxnard, California, Ortega was successful in cultivating the pods and in 1900 opened the first chile cannery near Anaheim, California.
-This famous chile was then named "Anaheim."
-The most commonly available chile in the United States, the Anaheim creates the celebrated ristra, a very popular string or wreath that showcases their color and shape.
+The Anaheim chile pepper was first developed 1896 by a California rancher by the name of Emilio Ortega.
+Taking chile seeds from New Mexico to his home in Oxnard, California, Ortega was successful in cultivating the pods and in 1900 opened the first chile pepper cannery near Anaheim, California.
+This famous chile was then named "Anaheim" though today depending upon where it is grown it can be found marketed as both Anaheim and New Mexico chile pepper.

 Restaurants currently purchasing this product as an ingredient for their menu.